NLnetLabs/rpki-doc/source/krill/multi-user/customization.rst

 match.
 That's where ``disallow()`` comes in handy.

 Let's use ``disallow()`` to implement our rule.

-.. tip:: "resource" in this context is a Polar term and should not be
-         confused with the RPKI term "resource".

 Create a file called ``no_roa_updates.polar`` containing the following
 content: